vespa-engine/sample-apps/README.md

 ## [News search and recommendation tutorial](news)

 This is the sample application used in the [Vespa tutorial](https://docs.vespa.ai/en/tutorials/news-1-getting-started.html).
 Please follow the tutorial.
 This application demonstrates basic search functionality.
-It also demonstrates how to build a recommendation system where approximate nearest neighbor search in a shared user/item embedding space is used to retrieve recommended content for a user.This sample app also demonstrate using parent-child relationships.
+It also demonstrates how to build a recommendation system where approximate nearest neighbor search in a shared user/item embedding space is used to retrieve recommended content for a user.
+This sample app also demonstrates use of parent-child relationships.

 ### [Basic album-recommendation](album-recommendation-selfhosted)